bemasc/access-services/draft-schwartz-httpapi-popup-authentication.md

 ## Server requirements

-If the request requires authentication, the server SHALL return HTTP 401 "Unauthorized" with a "WWW-Authenticate" header field value of "interactive" (registered in {{iana}}).
-This value MUST contain a "location" parameter whose value is a path (the "authentication path").
+If the request requires authentication, the server SHALL return HTTP 401 "Unauthorized" with a "WWW-Authenticate" header whose auth-scheme is "interactive" (registered in {{iana}}).
+This header field value MUST also contain a parameter named "location" whose value is a URL path (the "authentication path").
 The server MAY also include other "WWW-Authenticate" headers indicating other supported authentication schemes.

 Any GET request to the authentication path (on the same origin as the initial URL) MUST be subject to the same authentication requirements as the rejected request to the initial URL.
 Note: the rejected request may have used a different method, such as POST, that might have different authentication requirements than a GET request to the initial URL.